E-CAM/E-CAM-Library/Classical-MD-Modules/modules/velocities_resolve_EVC_for_LAMMPS/readme.rst

 between overlapped bonds to resolve the excluded volume constraint in one time-step of molecular dynamics.
 We propose to implement this functionality as a new fix for `LAMMPS <https://lammps.sandia.gov>`_.

-* Polymer simulation.

-* To resolve the excluded volume constraints.

 * It is used in a scientific collaboration.

 * Publications: not currently available.